 The State of California purchases a wide variety of goods and services ranging from pencils to temporary labor.
-In FY 2018, the state spent $8.4 billion on goods and services, $2.7 billion of which was with certified small businesses.
+In FY 2018, the state spent more than $10 billion on goods and services, with more than $3 billion with certified small businesses.
 The Procurement Division at the California Department of General Services (DGS) is the central purchasing authority for all state departments and local government agencies.

 The State of California recognizes only two certifications: Small Business Enterprise (SB or SBE) and Disabled Veteran Business Enterprise (DVBE).
 There is also a new subsect of the SB certification for Public Works businesses, SB-PW that allows public works businesses a higher revenue limit to become certified as small.

 1. Get registered in the Cal eProcure database to do business with the State of California.
 All businesses are eligible to become vendors, regardless of size or location.
-For assistance, refer to Page 1 of the Registration Instructions.
+For assistance, refer to the Cal eProcure Vendor Training page and this DGS Resources page.

 More information is available at the DGS Procurement Division website.
 The State also organizes frequent outreach activities teaching businesses how to get registered and certified, often partnered with a PTAC.